tasmota/docs/Home-Assistant-‐-Manual-Config.md

 ### RGB Lights
 #### Any 3-channel PWM LED dimmer or AiLight
 Configure the module, and on the Console run:\
-`SetOption17 1` - This enables decimal colors
+`SetOption17 1` - This enables decimal colors\
+`SetOption59 1` - This enables sending of tele/<topic>/STATE on POWER and light related commands

 ```yaml
 # Example configuration.yaml entry